 The Membership Process

-Step 2: Induction Day [once you have been invited]
+Step 2: Induction Day

-In the case of Slipstreamers, your journey starts with the Induction Programme.
+Every child’s journey starts with the Induction Programme.
 This is when you will find out more about us as well as us understanding a bit more about you and your cycling needs.
 You will be welcomed by the volunteer staff that will help you adjust to being a Slipstreamer, shown around our excellent facility, and taken through an assessment on your bike so our Coaches can see for themselves where your skills lie.

 Some of you may be young riders wanting to get off of your training wheels.
 Some of you may be seasoned riders coming from another cycling discipline or club.
 Some of you may just be looking to extend or improve your cycling skills.
 To us, you will all be welcomed in the same way, and given the opportunity to join one of the greatest youth cycling organisations in the country.

 During the induction morning, your cycling skills will be assessed by our Induction Team.
 During this time, some basic concepts of cycling will be introduced to the rider to ensure they have the very minimum understanding of safety within our environment.
 All riders, no matter how good you believe you are, are expected to complete an induction under the instruction of our Coaches.
 This is where we get to know you and vice versa.
 No inductee is permitted to ride on the circuit during the main sessions until they have completed their induction and have passed the Bronze assessment (once becoming Members); or unless accompanied and/ or signed off by a Coach to do so.

 Our aim is to ensure your first experience at the club is friendly and without any hiccups, so we will ensure you are provided with as much information in advance to help you and your child be prepared.
 This will include details of what to bring along, how to find us and where to park, as well as what to expect on the day.
 Our expectation of you is that you have come prepared and have read the resources and information provided to you.